On the normality of the concatenated Fibonacci constant: Base- experiments

 The boundary chi-squared values are enormous because the junction $F_{n} \,|\, F_{n+1}$ always places a leading $1$ immediately after a trailing bit that is $1$ two-thirds of the time, forcing the $2$-block ``$11$'' to appear at frequency $\approx 2/3$ instead of $1/4$ among boundary blocks.
 For $k = 2$, the blocks ``$00$'' and ``$10$'' never occur, and the pattern propagates to longer blocks in a predictable way.

-Under Good's corrected null, the middle blocks are formally significant at $k = 2$ ($p = 0.0025$) and not at $k = 3, 4$.
-Because Good's serial statistic explicitly accounts for the variance induced by self-overlapping blocks, this residual $k=2$ signal reflects a genuine, albeit microscopic, departure from strict uniformity.
-However, with an aggregate sample size of $D \sim 8.7 \times 10^{10}$ bits, the statistical power of the test is massive enough to detect even asymptotically vanishing structural constraints, such as the finite lengths of the individual excised interior strings.
+Under Good's corrected null, taken within the middle ensemble, the middle blocks show no significant serial structure at any tested block length ($\Delta\chi^{2}_{2} = 5.4$, $p = 0.067$; $\Delta\chi^{2}_{3} = 5.9$, $p = 0.207$; $\Delta\chi^{2}_{4} = 5.8$, $p = 0.669$).
+The residual interior signal sits instead at the single-bit level: the pooled interior bits split $0.500004\,/\,0.499996$, a microscopic excess of zeros of relative size $4.4 \times 10^{-6}$ that is nevertheless formally significant ($\chi^{2}_{\text{mid}}(1) = 6.72$ on $1$ degree of freedom, $p = 0.0095$), because with an aggregate sample of $D \sim 8.7 \times 10^{10}$ bits the test has massive power against even asymptotically vanishing structural constraints, such as the finite lengths of the individual excised interior strings.
 The absolute deviations in the middle-block frequencies remain less than $2 \times 10^{-6}$, comparable in magnitude to the base-$10$ deviations.
-Thus, while a strict \iid\ null is formally rejected at $k=2$, the pooled interior blocks are uniformly distributed for all practical purposes, and essentially all of the structured macroscopic deviation is a boundary artifact that becomes negligible as $N \to \infty$.
-This is a statement about the aggregate distribution of middle blocks and does not, by itself, imply uniformity of the interior digits of each individual $F_{n}$.
+Thus, while a strict \iid\ null for the interior bits is formally rejected at the single-bit level, the pooled interior digits are uniformly distributed for all practical purposes, no block-level structure appears beyond the single-bit imbalance, and essentially all of the structured macroscopic deviation is a boundary artifact that becomes negligible as $N \to \infty$.
+This is a statement about the aggregate distribution of interior digits and does not, by itself, imply uniformity of the interior digits of each individual $F_{n}$.